mannaluca02/Container-Tracking/README.md

 - read a local csv file and display the route on a 2d streetmap
 - read a csv file from the webapp and display the route on a 2d streetmap
 - read a csv file from the webservice and display the route on a 2d streetmap
-- auto start the simulator and read out the data live via mqtt an display the humidity and temperature
+- auto start the simulator and read out the data live via mqtt an display the humidity and temperature in a chart

 ## Requirements
 - Check if `python` 3.10.x and higher is installed: